stackbuilders/tutorials/tutorials/haskell/csv-encoding-decoding/tutorial.md

 Again, we use the `catchShowIO` function to handle things like not having write permissions for the given file path.

-Let's add one more thing to our `Main` module to write the country items to a file called `countries.csv`:
+Let's add one more line to our `Main` module to write the country items to a file called `countries.csv`:

 ```haskell